Summer Programs: Listed by Topics of Interest >

 Students in grades 8–10 may apply for this two-week residential summer academic program at the Belin-Blank Center.
 Students will participate in seminars with university faculty, tour their research facilities, and study their publications.
 Students will develop an understanding of research that extends well beyond bench science through exposure to research in fields such as anthropology, business, education, engineering, medicine, psychology, sustainability, etc. Students will engage in a curriculum that integrates the knowledge construction process across these varied and diverse disciplines.

 Kentucky - The Center for Gifted Studies - Western Kentucky University (WKU)

-For gifted students who have completed 6th, 7th, or 8th grade, the Summer Camp for Academically Talented Students (SCATS) is a two-week camp designed to explore new ideas, develop concepts, make friends, and share experiences.
+For gifted students who have completed 6th, 7th, or 8th grade, the Summer Camp for Academically Talented Students (SCATS) is a two-week camp designed for campers to explore new ideas, develop concepts, make friends, and share experiences.

-For gifted students who have completed 7th, 8th, 9th, or 10th grade, the Summer Program for Verbally & Mathematically Precocious Youth (VAMPY) is a three-week residential camp that offers life-changing world of both learning and friendship for students who crave knowledge and academic challenge.
+For gifted students who have completed 7th, 8th, 9th, or 10th grade, the Summer Program for Verbally & Mathematically Precocious Youth (VAMPY) is a three-week residential camp that offers a life-changing world of both learning and friendship for students who crave knowledge and academic challenge.

 Massachusetts - Boston Leadership Institute

 This program selects outstanding high school students for three-week programs each summer.
 Students develop high-level research skills and subject matter expertise that strengthen credentials valuable for college admission.
 Students excelling in honors or advanced STEM classes are encouraged to apply.